-We can locate more than 10 negative Shift4 Payments reviews at this time.
+We can locate nearly 15 negative Shift4 Payments reviews at this time.
 Shift4 Payments is a relatively new organization, so it’s to be expected that there isn’t much positive or negative feedback about it on the usual forums.
 It is more useful at this time to consult merchant reviews of Shift4’s constituent companies.

 Shift4 Corporation Complaints

 Shift4 Corporation has a very low complaint total despite the fact that it has been active since 1994.
 This is common for payment gateway providers, as they typically do not receive the blame for issues with the merchant accounts that are linked to their product.
 Predictably, the few complaints that we have found about Shift4 Corporation mention minor technical issues and software glitches.